-Within one year, Harvard's institutional division saw 6% growth from higher fill rates, and fill rates have improved by 430 base points year over year.
-Obsolete inventory has reduced 35% as overall inventory has become more productive.
+Within one year, Harvard Drug's institutional division saw 6 percent growth from higher fill rates, and fill rates have improved by 430 base points year over year.
+Obsolete inventory has been reduced by 35 percent as overall inventory has become more productive.
 Cash flow is strong, enabling the company to reduce debt and reinvest in the business.

 "Inventory management by definition is a very tactical view of the world.

 Trying to turn that and make that strategic really is a game changer for us.

 We're doing a lot more with a lot less."

-KERRY PORTER, VICE PRESIDENT OF INVENTORY MANAGEMENT, HARVARD DRUG
+KERRY PORTER, VICE PRESIDENT OF INVENTORY MANAGEMENT, HARVARD DRUG for Harvard Drug